Your First Six Years

 In the rare event that you are turned down for reappointment (or tenure) carefully read the Statutes for rules and time limits for appeal.
 You may also request a meeting with the Provost’s Office to review the appeals process.

-Second Reappointment: You will receive a notice from the Provost’s Office in mid-December that an Application for Reappointment is due to your Department Chair by February 15th.
+Second Reappointment: You will receive a notice from the Provost’s Office in mid-December that an Application for Reappointment is due to your Department Chair by February 15.
 The second reappointment normally covers years five and six.
-Results will be mailed by May 15th.
+The results will be mailed by May 15.
 You should again carefully review both the Personnel Committee Report and the Dean’s Report.
 Take appropriate steps to address any concerns that are raised.

-Third Reappointment: You will receive a notice from the Provost’s Office in mid-December that an Application for Reappointment is due to your Department Chair by February 15th.
+Final Reappointment: You will receive a notice from the Provost’s Office in mid-December that an Application for Reappointment is due to your Department Chair by February 15.
 The third reappointment normally covers year seven.
-Results will be mailed by May 15th.
+The results will be mailed by May 15.
 You should again carefully review both the Personnel Committee Report and the Dean’s Report and take appropriate steps.
-This will be your last reappointment before tenure.

-Tenure: You will receive a notice from the Provost’s Office in early November that your tenure application is due to your Department Chair by January 15th.
-Results will be mailed by May 15th.
+Tenure: You will receive notice from the Provost’s Office in early November that your tenure application is due to your Department Chair by January 15.
+Your Department may also ask you to provide materials for review, along with names of potential outside reviewers, early in the fall semester.
+The results will be mailed by May 15.

 Promotion: Promotion is not allowed in the year immediately preceding your tenure decision year.
-You may apply for promotion in the year you are applying for tenure however.
+You may apply for promotion in the year you are applying for tenure, however.
 You should discuss this option in advance with your chair.
-Your application for promotion in your tenure year is due to your Department Chair by January 15th.
-(Note that the application for promotion is normally due by October 15th with notice to your chair by the preceding May 15th except in the year that you apply for tenure.)
-The application for promotion cannot be acted upon until after the tenure results are announced.
-While we strive to complete the promotion process by June 15th if you apply, it can sometimes be delayed until the beginning of the next Academic Year due to the difficulty of scheduling Personnel Committee meetings.
-If a positive decision is delayed into the new Academic Year it will be applied retroactively to September 1st of that year.
+Your application for promotion in your tenure year is due to your Department Chair by January 15.
+Note that this date only applies if you are requesting a promotion at the same time that you are applying for tenure.
+(An application for promotion is normally due by October 15 with notice to your chair by the preceding May 15) The application for promotion cannot be acted upon until after the tenure results are announced.
+While we strive to complete the promotion process by June 15 if you apply, it can sometimes be delayed until the beginning of the next Academic Year due to the difficulty of scheduling Personnel Committee meetings.
+If a positive decision is delayed into the new Academic Year it will be applied retroactively to September 1 of that year.